- 1 cup plus 3 tablespoons finely crushed Rye Triscuits or other crackers

 - Meanwhile, in a small skillet, saute onions in butter until tender; set aside.
 Sprinkle 1/2 cup cheese over crust.
 Top with corned beef, sauerkraut and remaining cheese.
 Whisk the eggs, cream, flour, mustard, salt and reserved onion mixture; pour over cheese.

-- Bake, uncovered, at 375° for 25-30 minutes or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 375° for 25-30 minutes or until a knife inserted in the center comes out clean.
 Let stand for 5 minutes before cutting.
 Yield: 6 servings.

 "Made this recipe for me and was surprised my husband liked it too.
 He wants me to make it again.
 Delicious!"